headforwards-spd/headforwards-website/src/pages/info-pages/secrets-of-a-scrum-master-part-3.md

   title: Introduction
 summary:
   image: /uploads/head-1.jpg
-  text: Being a Scrum Master requires a wide range of interpersonal skills.
-While
+  text: We asked three of our own to talk about their focal points when practising
-    there are a set of principles that Scrum Masters typically adhere to, everybody has their own take on the practice.
-We asked three of our own to talk about their focal points when practising the art of Scrum.
+    the art of Scrum.
 Andy Roberts talks about his take on the role.
 author: 8d241049-6ed4-45ff-aaf8-488d06871310
 publishedDate: 2020-08-11T08:33:56.058Z
 components: